Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 * File downloads

 [^1]:
-    If you want to track page views before 1.9.0, you need to enable config.attribution.trackPageViews([More details](./#configuration).) or add `page-view-tracking` plugin([More details](../marketing-analytics-browser/#page-view).)
-The event type for page views, will be different.
+    If you want to track page views before 1.9.0, you need to enable config.attribution.trackPageViews ([More details](./#configuration)) or add `page-view-tracking` plugin ([More details](../marketing-analytics-browser/#page-view)).
+The event type for page views will be different.

 ???config "Tracking default events options"
     |<div class="big-column">Name</div>|Value|Description|